Reference version

 Configuration in app config

-If you are using the default template to create a new project, expo-router config plugin is automatically configured in the app config automatically.
+If you are using the default template to create a new project, expo-router's config plugin is already configured in your app config.

 Example app.json with config plugin